pietervdvn/MapComplete/Docs/BuiltinLayers.md

-This tagrendering is only visible in the popup if the following condition is met: `_theme:backgroundLayer~.+&mapcomplete-preferred-background-layer~.+&_theme:backgroundLayer!=`
+This tagrendering is only visible in the popup if the following condition is met: `_theme:backgroundLayer~.+ &mapcomplete-preferred-background-layer~.+ &_theme:backgroundLayer!=`